Aryan-Kanuparti/holiday-food-analysis/README.md

 - **Test Statistic:** The absolute difference in the mean number of steps between the group with non-missing ratings and the group with missing ratings.
 - **Significance Level (α):** 0.05 (A fair significance level, stringent evidence not required to draw connections)

-After running 1,000 permutations by shuffling the missingness of the 'rating' column, we calculated the simulated mean differences under the null hypothesis.
+After running 1,000 permutations by shuffling the missingness of the 'rating' column, I calculated the simulated mean differences under the null hypothesis.
 The observed statistic, **4.3145**, is shown by the red vertical line on the graph.
 The p-value for this test was **0.0**, which is less than the significance level of 0.05.

 <iframe
   src="assets/permutation_test_n_steps.html"